aajanki/yle-dl/README.md

 sudo make install
 ```

-Installation on Debian unstable (may 2016)/Ubuntu 16.04
+Installation on Debian unstable (May 2016)/Ubuntu 16.04
 -------------------------------------------------------

 ### 1. Install the dependencies ###